4dc5/4DC5-sequence/README.md

 This algorithm is interesting, but probably not useful as a pseudo-random number generator in practice as it requires ever-increasing amounts of memory for each new bit generated.

+Programs:

+The code is trivial to run, with no dependencies.

+Compile the C code with gcc 4dc5.c.

+Run the Python code with python 4dc5.py.